artemis-linux/bubiflightscript/README.md

 2: extract the bubishell folder to your betaflight configurator folder

-3: run the .bat file (.sh for linux/mac users) and voila, bubiflight
+3: run the .bat file (.sh for linux users) ("sh ./bubishell" for mac) and voila, bubiflight

 the finished product: